 The legendary striker joined United on a two-month loan deal from Helsingborgs in 2007 and made an instant impression by scoring on his debut in the FA Cup against Aston Villa.

-Larsson made another 12 appearances for the club before returning to Sweden, but he now wishes that he had stayed at Old Trafford for a bit longer.
+He made another 12 appearances for the club before returning to Sweden, but Larsson now wishes that he had stayed at Old Trafford for a bit longer.

 “I should have stayed, that’s the only regret I have in my career.
 But I still had a contract with Helsingborgs and I feel that when you sign a contract, you have to see it out,” he said.